 If you were born on or before 25 September 1956 you could get between £250 and £600 to help you pay your heating bills.

-You may be eligible for this grant to retrofit your home and reduce your energy bills.
-The current schemes run until March 2023 and aim to improve poorly insulated homes for low-income residents in properties with an Energy Performance Certificate (EPC) Rating of D or below.
+If you are on a below-average income and your home is not heated by gas, you may be eligible for this grant to retrofit your home, improving energy efficiency and reducing your energy bills.
+The current schemes run until March 2025 and aims to improve poorly insulated homes for low-income residents in properties with an Energy Performance Certificate (EPC) Rating of D or below.